 Art historian Teresa del Conde told the Mexican newspaper El Universal, the Frida Kahlo Corporation was guilty of unethical actions, and called for an investigation into the company’s licensing irregularities.
 Del Conde said, “Frida Kahlo is the central selling point to this product, and if she knew what was going on with her name, poor thing, I imagine that her ashes would burst out of the urn they rest in.”

 Isolda P. Kahlo and her Frida Kahlo Corporation are marketing lies when they equate Frida’s consumption of tequila with “her love for Mexico, her strength and her passion for life.
 Tequila, her favorite drink, accompanied her in the greatest moments of her life.”
 The idea of the artist’s alcoholism being somehow romantic could not be further from the truth.
 It was not a sense of romanticism that led Kahlo to drink a bottle of tequila a day, but the debilitating pain she endured from the accident suffered in her youth.
 Add to that the grief she experienced with husband Diego, and it’s plain to see that drink was not so much a pleasure for Frida as it was an escape.

-U.S. distribution of Frida Kahlo Tequila will be handled by Southern Wine & Spirits, and the 100% pure blue agave cactus spirit will be sold in fine shops and restaurants.
-As with other brands of tequila, Frida Kahlo Tequila is offered in three colors and flavors; blanco, reposado and añejo (costing $50, $65 and $90 respectively,) but there is only one real flavor being presented here - that of pitiless exploitation.
-The proper way to honor the legacy of the revolutionary painter and feminist, is to boycott the tequila that bears her name.
+US distribution of Frida Kahlo Tequila will be handled by Southern Wine & Spirits, and the 100% pure blue agave cactus spirit will be sold in fine shops and restaurants.
+As with other brands of tequila, Frida Kahlo Tequila is offered in three colors and flavors; blanco, reposado and añejo (costing $50, $65 and $90 respectively).
+There is only one real flavor being presented here, that of pitiless exploitation.
+The proper way to honor the legacy of the painter is to boycott the tequila that bears her name.